neak26/myo-ros/README.md

   - removed code for myo firmware < 1.0
   - removed pygame stuff to keep it compact

+### PreRequiremnts:
+- python >=2.6
+- pySerial
+- Requires that you initialized your Myo once using the Myo Connect tool.

 ### Installation:

-Requires that you initialized your Myo once using the Myo Connect tool.

 For the bluetooth dongle add following to: /etc/udev/rules.d/90-bluegiga\_le.rules